GoogleCloudPlatform/iap-gcip-web-toolkit/INTERNAL_README.md

-# gcip-iap-js for GCIP/IAP integration
+# gcip-iap for GCIP/IAP integration

 This library implements the protocol used to integrate GCIP (Google Cloud's Identity Platform) for third party authentication with IAP (Identity Aware